 Davidson & Company (Sirocco Works) Memorial

 (now in the Somme Heritage Centre, 233 Bangor Road, Newtownards)

 Journey of Remembering Belfast Book of Honour

-In some records his surname is spelt Branken, in others Brinkin and in others Brinkins.
+In some records his surname is spelt Branken, in others Brinkin, in others Brinkins, and in others Rankin.

 In the 1918 edition of the Newtownards Almanac he is named as John Brankin.

 George Brankin, a twin, was born at 7.00 am 3 March 1888 in North Street, Newtownards and he was a son of James and Agnes Anna Brankin (nee Savage) who were married on 24 June 1871 in Newtownards Parish Church of Ireland Church (St Mark’s).
 James Brankin (aged 21), a box maker from Belfast, was a son of Thomas Brankin, a farmer.
 Agnes Anna Savage (aged 20) from Upper Movilla Street, Belfast was a daughter of Abraham Savage, a weaver.

 James Brankin worked as a labourer and he and Agnes had at least nine children: